kdorff/sfpg/readme.txt

 option('HTML_DESCRIPTIONS', FALSE);

 WARNING: Setting this option to anything but FALSE could allow malicious scripts imbedded in images and from description files to be executed in end user browser.
-IMPORTANT: If files from untrusted sources is in the gallery, this option should be set to FALSE.
+IMPORTANT: If files from untrusted sources are in the gallery, this option should be set to FALSE.

 This setting have effect on contents from the following files: DIR_NAME_FILE, DIR_DESC_FILE, DIR_BANNER_FILE and alle description files for images and files defined by DESC_EXT.